demeter-run/ext-cardano-dbsync-serverless/operator/README.md

 # Ext Cardano DB Sync

 This project is a Kubernetes custom controller to create users on dbsync's Postgres.
-This controller defines a new CRD DbSyncPort on Kubernetes and when the new users enable the External Dbsync, the Demiter will generate a manifest with the kind DbSyncPort and the controller will be watching for creating a new user on Postgres.
+This controller defines a new CRD DbSyncPort on Kubernetes and when the new users enable the External Dbsync, the Demeter will generate a manifest with the kind DbSyncPort and the controller will be watching for creating a new user on Postgres.

 > [!IMPORTANT]
 > The metrics collector uses the `pg_stat_statements` extension enabled on Postgres.
 To enable that extension follow the steps bellow.